FAQs & Guides

 If exchanging without a cooling off period, you are required to pay the full 5% or 10% deposit on exchange of Contracts (this amount can be negotiated with the Vendor prior to exchange).

-Stamp Duty is a tax imposed by the Office of State Revenue on the transfer of land.
+Stamp Duty is a tax imposed by Revenue NSW (Office of State Revenue) on the transfer of land.
 The liability for payment of Stamp Duty falls with the Purchaser of a property.
-Stamp Duty must be paid in addition to the purchase price and is paid to the Office of State Revenue.
+Stamp Duty must be paid in addition to the purchase price and is paid to the Revenue NSW (Office of State Revenue).

-The Office of State Revenue offers certain grants with regards to Stamp Duty, subject to eligibility requirements.
+Revenue NSW offers certain grants with regards to Stamp Duty, subject to eligibility requirements.
 If you are eligible for one of the grants you may receive a concession or exemption from Stamp Duty.

 When your transfer papers are lodged for registration at the Land and Property Information (LPI) following settlement, a document called an eNOS will also be lodged (which we prepare).
 This eNOS will have the effect of notifying Council, the water authority and the Registrar General that the property has been transferred to you and they will update their records accordingly.